gilbertypius05/calender-generator/README.md

-A c++ program for generating a calender
+A C++ program for generating a calender